-Financial assets and liabilities, with the exception of mortgages and loans, are initially recognized at trade date, the date that the Bank becomes a party to the contractual provisions of the instrument.
+Financial assets and liabilities, with the exception of mortgages and loans, are initially recognized at the trade date, the date that the Bank becomes a party to the contractual provisions of the instrument.
 Mortgages and loans are recognized when the funds are transferred to the customer.
-Under IFRS 9, Financial Instruments ("IFRS 9"), financial instruments are initially measured at fair value plus/minus transaction costs for financial instruments recognized at amortized cost or fair value through other comprehensive income ("FVOCI").
+Under IFRS 9, Financial Instruments ("IFRS 9"), financial instruments are initially measured at fair value plus or minus transaction costs that are directly attributable to the acquisition or issue of the instruments for financial instruments recognized at amortized cost or fair value through other comprehensive income ("FVOCI").